Platelet Rich Plamsa (PRP)

 Is PRP a filler?

 No. PRP is intended to improve skin texture and hydration and stimulate new collagen for a subtle improvement in volume.
 Filler is better for filling volume deficits, but does not really improve skin texture/integrity.
-Dr. Buster will advise you of which option (filler, PRP, or both) she believes is best for you.
+Dr. Buster will advise you of which option (filler, PRP, both, or other) she believes is best for you.

 What should I expect?